New travel restrictions: How will they affect your Christmas plans?

 SAVANNAH, Ga.
-(WSAV) – If you have been planning on flying overseas during the holidays, there are new restrictions just announced by the Biden Administration which include less time to test for Covid-19 before you can board the plane returning to the U.S.
+(WSAV) – If you have been planning on flying overseas during the holidays, there are new restrictions from the Biden administration which include less time to test for COVID-19 before you can board a plane returning to the U.S.

 “This applies to citizens and foreigners vaccinated and unvaccinated,” said Scott Keyes from Scott’s Cheap Flights.

+Now that time has been shorted to just one day before the flight.

-Keyes says that a rapid antiogen test can be used which provides results typically within 15 minutes.
+Keyes says that a rapid antigen test can be used, which provides results typically within 15 minutes.
 He also says those tests tend to be less expensive and a traveler can even take the test with them.

-That is assuming many people are still willing to fly now even within the U.S.

-Dr. Lawton Davis with the Coastal Health District told us this week he would “be concerned and cautious.”
+Dr. Lawton Davis with the Coastal Health District told WSAV this week he would “be concerned and cautious.”

 “I personally would not get on an airplane, I’m not flying anywhere this holiday season,” said Dr. Davis.